LoneStarLhurgoyfs/lonestarlhurgoyfs.github.io/nextTournament.md

 ![](https://images.lonestarlhurgoyfs.com/s1_playmat.jpg)

-If anyone is planning on coming from out of town, please contact one of the Houston crew if you'd like us to arrange something post-Magic.
-After most big Legacy events, we generally go out as a group to avail ourselves of the city's excellent food and drink options, and we'd love to show them off to you, too!
+Austinites: A bunch of Houstonians will be coming in from out of town.
+If you've got recommendations for food and drink, or would like to join us for some, please reach out!

 If you or someone you know needs a deck and is too lazy to use a printer or doesn't know what they want, we usually have a few available to borrow.
 You're welcome to take them home.
 We only ask that you buy us a new pack of sleeves so we can replace the deck.